ipatch/Marlin/README.md

 - upgraded from stock touch screen to **12864 full graphics display**
 - upgraded from stock logic board to **SKR v1.3** with TMC 2208 v3 stepper drivers in UART mode
-- upgraded stock hot end to an **all metal** hot end.
+- upgraded stock hot end to Mosquito hotend.
-- upgraded stock build plate to a Wham Bam build plate with a PEX top layer / coating.
+- upgraded stock build plate to a ~~Wham Bam~~ with a PEX top layer / coating, and spent several hours scraping existing Al build surfaces.
 - upgraded extruder to **zesty nimble v1**
+- installed a zsync mount for top of z axis rods using a GT2 belt along with two GT2 20 tooth pulleys.
+- replaced stock build plate adjustment springs with nylon spacers

 > this fork of marlin has been tweaked to accommodate the above listed upgrades